The basic roadmap includes:

 Although you might not get any answers right away, if you make it a practice to ask yourself these questions, your body will start to have a conversation back with you as you learn to listen and feel what different foods and thoughts do to it.

 This is so powerful that many people have learned to instantly identify if a food is good or bad for them just by touching it!
 Sound like a super power?
 It’s actually quite achievable by everyone with practice.
-Be consistent, and listen, it will change your life.

 4. Avoid The Nightshade Plant Family